Tonic Theatre Award winner 2017 for ‘women who are changing the face of UK Theatre’

 latest news on Facebook at Anna Newell Theatre Adventures

 Anna Newell has been making theatre adventures for people of all ages to watch and to take part in since 1989 - in theatres of all sizes, in a disused police station, in a shopping centre, on a barge, in a sonic lab, in a hydropool and in a secret apartment - in various cities in the UK and Ireland and also in the US, South Africa and Bosnia.
 She created the world’s first BabyDay, introduced theatre for children and young people with PMLD (Profound and Multiple Learning Difficulties) into Ireland and helped start babytheatre in South Africa.
-Her work for Early Years audiences has been seen on five continents.
+Her work for Early Years audiences has been seen on six continents.
 She is based in Bray, Ireland.

 2020 sees Anna take her babyshow I AM BABA (International Early Childhood Arts Commission 2017) on a further 10-week tour right across Ireland with substantial collaboration with the National Childhood Network and the Children and Young People’s Services Committee under the auspices of TUSLA.